-Though several years older than his predecessor, John Adams, elected as president at 62, never gained the same unerring respect that Washington boasted.
+Though several years older than Washington, John Adams, elected as president at 62, never gained the same unerring respect that Washington boasted.

 He served as president for only one term from 63-66 alongside vice president Thomas Jefferson.
-After, Adams lived a long retirement before dying from old age in 1826.
+After his time in office, Adams lived a long retirement before dying from old age in 1826.

-Thomas Jefferson served two terms as US president, the first with vice president Aaron Burr and the second alongside vice president George Clinton.
+Thomas Jefferson served two terms as US president.
+The first was with vice president Aaron Burr and the second alongside vice president George Clinton.